PNGwriter Quick Reference Manual

 Otherwise, replace /usr/local above with whatever location you chose at install time.

-The website has additional information about compiling under Windows.
+The website has additional information about compiling under Windows, though I cannot offer support for this.

 Constructor